Dear readers of ADxS.org, please forgive the disruption.

 • Stress is shown appropriately

-• Acclimatization to daycare sometimes takes 3 weeks, which is healthy6
+• Acclimatization in daycare sometimes takes 3 weeks, which is healthy8

 • Adults with secure attachment:

-• Can speak freely and in a coherent flow of language in the interview about their experiences of attachment, loss, and grief with their parents and significant others.14
+• Can speak freely and coherently in the interview about their experiences of attachment, loss and grief with their parents and significant others.16

 • Nucleus accumbens (ventral striatum)